 Metanephrine (metaadrenaline) are classified as catecholamines hormone molecules and they can be produced as a metabolite of adrenaline (epinephrine).
 These hormones are vital in the regulation of blood flow and pressure throughout the body during periods of physical and emotional stress.
 These metanephrine hormones are useful in detecting tumors such as pheochromocytomas and paragangliomas, since these tumors are found to be producing these hormones in excess.
 Assays that are currently being used to measure the presence of catecholamine-secreting tumors (pheochromocytomas or paragangliomas) include urine catecholamines, plasma catecholamines, urine metanephrines and plasma free metanephrines.
 All of these procedures have varying specificity and sensitivity.

-The minimum sensitivity limit of metanephrine (metaadrenaline) using this human metanephrine in urine ELISA kit was approximately 13.0 ng/ml.
-The dynamic assay range for this kit is 20.0 – 2,-000 pg/ml.
+The minimum sensitivity limit of metanephrine (metaadrenaline) using this human metanephrine urine ELISA kit was approximately 13.0 ng/ml.
+The dynamic range for this ELISA assay is 20.0 – 2,-000 pg/ml.

 - Consideration of the degree of increase in urine metadrenalines provides superior specificity in the diagnosis of phaeochromocytoma than additional urine catecholamine measurement.
 Ann Clin Biochem.
 (2013) 50 (Pt 1): 73-5.
 Scargill J.J., et al.

 - Streamlining the imaging of clinically suspected pheochromocytoma: using urine metanephrines to decrease imaging costs.
 Can Assoc Radiol J. (2014) 65 (4): 372-8.
 Stamm M. and Abele J.T.

 - Elevated urine metanephrines in catatonia: a forgotten measure?
 Psychosomatics.
 (2014) 55 (5): 521-3.
 Grubisha M., et al.